“He wasn’t simply a hostage. He was a prisoner of war.” — National Security Adviser Susan Rice

 So yes, we can court-martial this dishonorable deserter whose selfish views and actions caused all those unnecessary deaths and take his life or lock him away for the rest of it for the simple reason that the son of a bitch walked out on his band of brothers in an active combat zone in an act of betrayal that caused the deaths of his brothers in arms who willingly went in search of him, to save his sorry, weasel ass.
 Those events have immeasurable consequences on those both above and below his rank that he deserted.
 There is no greater crime that a combat infantryman can commit than desertion to the enemy on the battlefield.
 Were he to be judged by his fellow paratroopers, he’d be dead in the blink of an eye for the deaths that he caused.
 He willingly manipulated and violated the code of, “No man left behind,” for his own selfish sense of fulfillment that proved deadly to troopers in the 501st Infantry, and who knows how many more in special operations, who sent in patrols for years trying to find this weak-ass traitor.

-As a viewer of the HBO series “Homeland I cannot help but see the parallels between the fictional series and Sgt.
+As a viewer of the HBO series “Homeland” I cannot help but see the parallels between the fictional series and Sgt.
 Bergdahl’s story.
 In the series Nicholas Brody, a Marine Sgt. (played by Damian Lewis) was taken prisoner by al Qaeda and eventually converted to Islam.
 After five years he was released and returned to the United States as a sleeper terrorist with the mission of killing the Vice President who had authorized a drone attack on the headquarters of the al Qaeda commander killing his young son.

-Like the HBO series, this real life story revolves around an American soldier127351_story__homeland who got taken as a Prisoner of War by terrorists while battling on foreign soil.
+Like the HBO series, this real life story revolves around an American soldier who got taken as a Prisoner of War by terrorists while battling on foreign soil.
 Having spent five years in captivity (and having grown a large beard a la Damian Lewis' on-screen character), Bergdahl just got released and is now heading back to his homeland in Hailey, Idaho.

 But the comparisons don't end there.
 In fact, this is only the beginning.
 After he was captured in Afghanistan by Haqqanigroup terrorists, his then-19-year-old lover Monica Lee actively participated in protests to get him freed.
 But as years went by, the efforts waned and she got on with her life.
 Bergdahl himself told her in one of the messages his captors let him sent out to not wait for him.